 Role of a Life Coach

-A life coach is like a support system for individuals going through rough patches of their lives.
+A life coach is like a support system for individuals going through rough patches.
 These people can either cope with sudden changes in life or face career difficulties or personal problems.
-In these scenarios, the life coach helps them figure out their priorities, clarify goals, work through the obstacles, and give a direction for fulfilling their aspirations.
+In these scenarios, the life coach helps them figure out their priorities, clarify goals, work through obstacles, and give a direction for fulfilling their aspirations.

-The challenges of life often weigh down a person’s spirit and lead to indecisiveness as to how does he/she move forward.
+Life’s challenges often weigh down a person’s spirit and lead to indecisiveness regarding how they move forward.
 So, people seek help from a life coach who will help them choose the right way ahead.
 Life coaches may work with a single person or a group of people.

 The job of a life coach is unlike that of a therapist or counselor.
 A therapist usually advises the client by examining his past and reaching the root cause to resolve his concerns.
 However, a life coach focuses on the current situation and its consequences.
 A life coach’s work revolves around the notion that people can decide upon the best solution for their problems with adequate support and proper guidance.

-A life coach’s precise role varies according to the kind of client and his/her needs.
-While one client requires the life coach to act as an emotional anchor during his personal transformation, the other may require the life coach’s guidance for rearranging his organization’s setup.
-In every case, a life coach’s function is to direct the client towards an optimal solution.
+A life coach’s precise role varies according to the kind of client and their needs.
+While one client requires the life coach to act as an emotional anchor during his transformation, the other may require the life coach’s guidance to rearrange his organization’s setup.
+In every case, a life coach’s function is to direct the client toward an optimal solution.

 A life coach holds the first meeting with a client to understand his desired objectives.
-Then, a customized strategy plan is prepared by the life coach to mentor the client.
+Then, the life coach prepares a customized strategy plan to mentor the client.
 For example, a life coach can help a fresh college graduate make a career plan, which involves creating a resume, applying for suitable jobs, and building a professional profile on job websites like LinkedIn.
 Similarly, these coaches can show clients how to prepare for interviews or hone presentation skills.

 Life coaches formulate their techniques in many different ways.
 While some clients have face-to-face sessions with the life coach, others talk over the phone or online teleconferencing tools such as Hangouts, Skype, etc. Likewise, some people require very few or short sessions, while others need sessions for several months and years.

 At one time, sessions usually last from 30-90 minutes.
-In between these sessions, the clients correspond with the life coach over email or phone.
+The clients correspond with the life coach over email or phone in between these sessions.
 The workloads of life coaches differ as per the format of their work.
 Some life coaches are employed in institutions or companies, while others work independently.
 For instance, an organization may hire a life coach to help its staff balance personal and professional lives or tackle job stress.
-Similarly, higher education institutions can avail a life coach’s services to guide students about making their action plan for career goals.
+Similarly, higher education institutions can avail of a life coach’s services to guide students in making action plans for career goals.

 The institute-related life coaches generally meet a dozen clients per week.
 Further, life coaches can get clients through word of mouth of other clients or referrals of counselors.